Published 06 January 2015 | Standard notes SN06022

 In 2012 471,000 people came to the UK for an Olympic and Paralympic related reason.

 There were 122.9 million domestic overnight trips made in Great Britain in 2013, 83% of which were in England.

 • The tourism industry contributed £56 billion in economic output

-• Tourism related industries employed 2.8 million people, 9% of total employment
+• Tourism related industries employed 2.8 million people, 9% of all employment

-The Government published their tourism strategy in March 2011 which announced three aims:
+The Government published its tourism strategy in March 2011 which announced three aims:

 • To co-fund (with the private sector) a £100m marketing campaign to encourage foreign visitors to the UK, building on publicity from international events such as the Royal Wedding and the Olympic Games.